Latifatoseni/Construction-Material-Calculator/README.md

 # Construction-Material-Calculator
 The software provides site supervisors, civil engineers, and project planning teams with an automated, rule-based computational system to estimate required structural materials, account for on-site wastage, compute line-item costs, and generate structured executive reports for residential, commercial, and industrial building projects.
 # Construction Material Calculator

-## Overview
-The **Construction Material Calculator** is an end-to-end Python application designed and implemented for **SmartBuild Construction**.
-The software provides site supervisors, civil engineers, and project planning teams with an automated, rule-based computational system to estimate required structural materials, account for on-site wastage, compute line-item costs, and generate structured executive reports for residential, commercial, and industrial building projects.

 ---

 ## Problem Statement